thorbjornium/Software-Manual/src/cloud-architecture.md

 What is a Container: [https://www.docker.com/resources/what-container/](https://www.docker.com/resources/what-container/)

 ## **Supporting Containers**

-After completing this episode, you should be able to:

-Discuss networking, storage, and registries typically found in container environments

-**Description:** In this episode, you will learn about some of the different options when it comes to supporting container environments.
-This video includes information on port mapping, persistent volumes, ephemeral storage, and image registries.

-### **Supporting Containers**

 Container networking involves establishing communication between containers running on the same host or across multiple hosts.
 One essential aspect of container networking is port mapping, which allows containers to expose and access services running inside them or in other containers.